Blue Badge tourist guide

-The Blue Badge tourist guide is a guide who has been certified as a qualified and accredited guide four tourists in the United Kingdom.
+The Blue Badge tourist guide is a guide who has been certified as a qualified and accredited guide for tourists in the United Kingdom.

 History

 The initial certifying organization, originally called the Guild of Guide Lecturers, was founded to identify qualified tourist guides for the Festival of Britain in 1951.
-After being renamed several times, it became the Guild of Registered Tourist Guides.
+After being renamed several times, it became the Guild of Registered Tourist Guides and more recently the British Guild of Tourist Guides.
 In 2002, the Institute of Tourist Guiding was established to accredit tourist guide training programmes, assess qualifications and language proficiency, accredit trainers, and award badges.